MohammedFadin/appcenter-sampleapp-android/README.md

-# Visual Studio App Center Sample App for Android
+# Visual Studio App Center Sample App for Android + Pushing to AppTester FireBase

 The Android application in this repository and its corresponding tutorials will help you quickly and easily onboard to Visual Studio App Center.